NAGAVENDRA/LASharekit/README.md

 Requeriments
 ==========

+LASharekit can be used in iOS5 and iOS6.
+Work with ARC and non-ARC projects.

 · Xcode 4.5 or higher

 · Apple LLVM compiler

-· iOS 5.0 or higher
+· iOS 4.3 or higher

-Libraries
+Instructions
 ==========

+Just drag and drop the project files to your project, then add the following libraries:

 iOS5:
 - FacebookSDK.framework (from facebook) -> https://developers.facebook.com/ios/